Robust Computation Tree Logic: Robust CTL*

-\paragraph{Semantics.} As in CTL*, the semantics for rCTL* state and path formulas are analogous to rCTL and rLTL semantics, respectively.
-Let $M$ be a Kripke structure and $\Phi$, $\Psi$ be rCTL* state formulas and $\varphi$, $\psi$ be rCTL* path formulas.
-Then for a state $s$, the rCTL* semantics $V(s,\Phi)$ is the same as the rCTL semantics.
-For a path $\pi$, the semantics is analogous to rLTL semantics, as defined below.
+As in CTL*, the semantics for rCTL* state and path formulas are analogous to the rCTL and rLTL semantics, respectively.
+In what follows, let $M$ be a Kripke structure, $\Phi$, $\Psi$ two rCTL* state formulas, and $\varphi$, $\psi$ two rCTL* path formulas.